LLNL/camp/docs/sphinx/user_guide/getting_started.rst

 Basic Usage
 -----------

-Most Camp usage revolves around Camp resources.
+Most Camp usage revolves around Camp ``Resource`` types.
 A quick way to get started using Camp resources is to do the following:

 .. code-block:: cpp